-The remains of Richard Lee's Tudor Hall.
+The remains of Richard Lee's Tudor Hall seen from the west.

 Richard Lee's will in 1570 includes mention of 'Lee Hall'; and on his death in 1575, the property passed to his eldest daughter Mary Coningsby, later married as Pemberton.
 Her sister and nephew, Anne and Richard Sadleir inherited in 1610 when she died childless.
 Thomas Saunders married Helen Sadleir, a descendant of Anne and Richard, and sold the property to Sir Harbottle Grimston.
-An estate plan of around 1650 shows the north front of the house, probably in its last major incarnation.
+An estate plan of around 1650 shows the frontage of the house on its north aspect, probably in its last major incarnation.